-However, if we look a little closer, while Esther is still the primary player, Mordecai maintains a prominent role throughout the narrative.
-A role which, in many ways, is as strong as his cousin Esther’s, whom he raised from the orphaned girl, Hadassah, to the queen who would be set in place “for such a time as this” (see Esther 4:14).
+Esther (Hadassah was her Hebrew name) is still the primary player in the story, and Mordecai maintains a prominent role throughout the narrative.
+Mordecai is as strong as his cousin Esther, whom he raised from an orphaned girl to the queen who would be set in place “for such a time as this” (see Esther 4:14).

 We all know the story…

-She, now a grown woman, was brought along with an untold number of other beautiful virgins, to the citadel in the city of Shushan.
-There she underwent a full year of beauty treatments before she would be brought before the king, and soon after, become his queen…
+She, now a grown woman, was brought along with an untold number of other beautiful virgins to the citadel in the city of Shushan.
+There she underwent a full year of beauty treatments before she would be brought before the king and would become queen.

 After she—now known as Esther—had been in the role of queen for some time, a man known as Haman, was put into a high position of power.
 Through trickery and the omission of certain facts, Haman quickly convinced the king that a certain group of people in his kingdom—the Jews—needed to be destroyed.

-Still, Mordecai’s role in the book of Esther did not stop at raising Hadassah.
-Indeed, those years of raising her, while likely preparing himself just as he prepared and cared for her, were only the beginning.
-Remember, as Psalm 37:23 says, “The steps of a good man are ordered by the Lord…” and Mordecai was a good man.
-A man of God.
+Mordecai’s role in the book of Esther did not stop at raising her.
+While this greatly prepared her for her calling, helping to build a foundation that was critical for the call, it also proves God’s Word true.
+Psalm 37:23 says, “The steps of a good man are ordered by the Lord…” and Mordecai was a good man–a man of God.

-When Hadassah—known by those in the citadel as, Esther—was brought in for her year of preparation, Mordecai did not simply leave his cousin, the woman he thought of as a daughter, in the hands of strangers.
-He did not leave her to whatever fate she might encounter.
+When Esther was brought in for her year of preparation, Mordecai did not simply leave her to whatever fate she might encounter.
 No. Instead, he came to the court of the women’s quarters EVERY DAY to learn how she was and what was happening to her.

 “Esther had not revealed her people or family, for Mordecai had charged her not to reveal it.
 And every day Mordecai paced in front of the court of the women’s quarters, to learn of Esther’s welfare and what was happening to her.”—Esther 2:10-11